How do I help those I am discipling to understand and identify the emotions they feel?

 Both Gap Year students and staff have begun to share their new insights and revelations found in tracking their moods.
 Ready to embark on their next step in Understanding emotions.

 We found many downloadable mood trackers online like this one.
-You can use this with young people to help them perceive their emotions.
+You can download one, or make your own simple form.

-How do we help young people to learn to perceive their emotions?
-And, at the same time, how do we learn emotions do not have to drive our behaviours?
+How do we help those we are discipling to learn to perceive their emotions?
+And, at the same time, how do we learn that emotions do not have to drive our behaviours?
 Jon Bloom shares that;

 “God designed your emotions to be gauges, not guides.
 They’re meant to report to you, not dictate you.
 The pattern of your emotions (not every caffeine-induced or sleep-deprived one!) will give you a reading on where your hope is because they are wired into what you believe and value — and how much.